History of JD Vance in Timeline

 JD Vance

 J.D.
-Vance is an American politician, author, attorney, and Marine Corps veteran currently serving as the 50th Vice President of the United States since 2025.
-A Republican, he previously represented Ohio in the U.S. Senate from 2023 to 2025.
-As Vice President, he also holds the position of finance chair of the Republican National Committee.
+Vance is an American politician, author, attorney, and Marine Corps veteran.
+He served as a U.S. Senator for Ohio (2023-2025) and is currently the 50th Vice President of the United States.
+A Republican, he also serves as the finance chair of the Republican National Committee.
+Vance's background includes military service and a career in law and writing before entering politics.

 August 2, 1984: James David Vance Born